-4.3 Traces for Performance Prediction
+4.3 Traces for performance prediction

 In the previous subsections we have stated that timestamp information is used to arrange events in temporal (or causal) order, but is otherwise ignored.
 This decision makes sense if we want to study the performance of the interconnection network.
 However, the network is only part of a system.
-Applications run on a collection of compute nodes, whose behavior is also visible through traces.
+Applications run on a collection of compute nodes, whose behavior is also visible through the traces.

 How can we use trace-driven simulation to estimate the time needed to run an application?
 The starting point is a real system, in which the application is run and traces are obtained.
-Those traces contain communication events, as can be seen in Figs. 1 and 2.
-In the figures we can also see "empty" spaces between MPI states.
+Those traces contain communication events, as can be seen in Fig. 1 and Fig. 2.
+In the figures we can see "empty" spaces between MPI states.
 These spaces represent the time spent by processes outside MPI calls.
-If, during that time, processes are doing useful CPU work (of course, this is not always the case), then a simulator can be fed with the traces and a set of parameters that define the CPU characteristics, as well as the network characteristics, and used to predict overall application performance.
+We can assume that, during that time, the processes are doing useful CPU work, although this is not totally accurate.
+This assumption is only valid if there is a one-to-one relationship between process and CPU, and we ignore the side-effects of other activities performed by the CPU - otherwise the empty states may correspond to times in which processes have been context-switched and do not have access to the CPU.
+Under these assumptions, a simulator can be fed with the traces and a set of parameters that define the CPU characteristics, as well as the network characteristics.

-The simulator runs as described in Sect.
-4.2 (following causal relationships).
+The simulator runs as described in Section 4.2 (following causal relationships).
 Times between communication states (between the SE record that corresponds to the end point of an MPI operation and the SS record that corresponds to the starting point of the following one) are converted into CPU states, with their SS and SE events.
 In this procedure we could scale the duration of these states, to simulate faster or slower CPUs.
 During the simulation run, when an "SS CPU" record for a given node is processed, injections from that node are stopped, and will be resumed only after processing the corresponding "SE CPU" event.
 In other words, the node is kept "busy" for the time required by the CPU state.